MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/apply-retention-labels-automatically.md

 > [!IMPORTANT]
 > When you select a label to use for auto-applying retention labels for cloud attachments, ensure that the label retention setting **Start the retention period based on** is **When items were labeled**.

 Cloud attachments, sometimes also known as modern attachments, are a sharing mechanism that uses embedded links to files that are stored in the cloud.
 They support centralized storage for shared content with collaborative benefits, such as version control.
-Cloud attachments are not attached copies of a file or a URL text link to a file.
+Cloud attachments aren't attached copies of a file or a URL text link to a file.
 You might find it helpful to refer to the visual checklists for supported cloud attachments in [Outlook](/office365/troubleshoot/retention/cannot-retain-cloud-attachments#cloud-attachments-in-outlook) and [Teams](/office365/troubleshoot/retention/cannot-retain-cloud-attachments#cloud-attachments-in-teams).

 When you choose the option to apply a retention label to cloud attachments, for compliance purposes, a copy of that file is created at the time of sharing.
 Your selected retention label is then applied to the copy that can then be [identified using eDiscovery](ediscovery-cloud-attachments.md).
-Users are not aware of the copy that is stored in the Preservation Hold library.
-The retention label is not applied to the message itself, or to the original file.
+Users aren't aware of the copy that is stored in the Preservation Hold library.
+The retention label isn't applied to the message itself, or to the original file.

 If the file is modified and shared again, a new copy of the file as a new version is saved in the Preservation Hold library.
 For more information, including why you should use the **When items were labeled** label setting, see [How retention works with cloud attachments](retention-policies-sharepoint.md#how-retention-works-with-cloud-attachments).